Labarum: Vision of Constantine

+Possible origins

+The 1919 Dictionnaire des Antiquités Grecques et Romaines speculates the symbol actually had an either Hispanic or Gaul origin, possibly originating in the banner known as the Cantabrum, adopted from the Hispanics in the Roman army.
+Historian Jean Jacques Hatt also proposed it originated in the Celtic symbols of Taranis, found by Constantine in Gaul and also used by Roman auxiliars from the Hispanic Varduli tribe.

 The vision has been interpreted in a solar context (e.g., as a sun dog phenomenon), which would have been reshaped to fit with the Christian beliefs of the later Constantine.

 An alternate explanation of the intersecting celestial symbol has been advanced by George Latura, which claims that Plato's visible god in Timaeus is in fact the intersection of the Milky Way and the zodiacal light, a rare apparition important to pagan beliefs that Christian bishops reinvented as a Christian symbol.